 - Ear Infections

 - Progressive Retinal Atrophy

 Doxle Temperament and Behavior

 Doxles are gentle, loving, and playful dogs.
-This breed of dog is an easy going hybrid.
-They spend much time sniffing any and everything as this shows the curiosity in its personality.
+This breed of dog is an easygoing hybrid.
+They spend much time sniffing any and everything as this shows the curiosity in their personality.
 Doxles are prone to chewing and like to dig.
 They are intelligent and eager to please, making them easy to train.

 This breed of dog is good around children.
 Doxles adapt to a wide variety of settings and family situations easily.
 Start training early and make sure to use a leash in public.